akgarhwal/go-starter/README.md

 Server will have server config and method releated to server like start and shutdown server and routes

 # src
-This boilerplate based on modules. eg: example modules, user modules, product modules etc. and the modules have their structure based on clean architecture. controllers, models, repositories, services. the flow is controller -> service -> repository.
+This boilerplate based on modules. eg: example modules, user modules, product modules etc. and the modules have their structure based on clean architecture. controllers, models, repositories, services. the flow is handler -> service -> repository.

 ## models
 models is a struct to store any objects from database, example you have a message in your tables. then you must create your messages.go in the models folder, it's use to decode the data from database query and store it as a object